MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 \
 ### Custom domains
 \
-The default Front Door profile URL containing azurefd.net subdomain is not friendly for end users to remembers, not convenient, and not useful for branding purposes.
+The default Front Door profile URL containing azurefd.net subdomain is not friendly for end users to remember, not convenient, and not useful for branding purposes.
 Fortunately Front Door allows associating a custom domain with the default host.
 This will allow you to deliver content using a customer domain in the URL such as https://tenant1.app.contoso.com/photo.png.
 In a multitenant application with shared Front Door scenario we specifically need the ability to configure multiple custom domains served by a single Front Door profile.
+Visit [Custom Domains](/azure/frontdoor/front-door-custom-domain) to learn more.
 \
 #### Wildcard domains
 \
 Azure Front Door provides support for mapping wildcard domains to front end hosts.
 Wildcard domains simplify the configuration of traffic routing for each shared tenant's subdomain.
 Same routing rule can be specified for routing for multiple subdomains tenant1.app.contoso.com, tenant2.app.contoso.com, and tenant2.app.contoso.com by adding the wildcard domain *.app.contoso.com.
 There is no additional complexity associated with onboarding of each subdomain to enable HTTPS and bind a certificate or the need to change Front Door configuration whenever a new subdomain is added.
+Note that Azure Frondoor does not issue Wildcard TLS certificates and requires you to supply your own.
+Visit [Wildcard Domains](/azure/frontdoor/front-door-wildcard-domain?pivots=front-door-standard-premium) to learn more.
 \
 #### Managed TLS certificates
 \
 Azure Front Door supports two types of domains, non-Azure validated domains and Azure pre-validated domains.
 Azure Front Door supports both Azure managed certificates and Bring Your Own Certificates.
 For Non-Azure validated domain, the Azure managed certificate is issued and managed by the Azure Front Door.
 For Azure pre-validated domain, the Azure managed certificate gets issued and is managed by the Azure service that validates the domain.
 Review [guidance on domain names](../considerations/domain-names.yml), and be aware of CAA restrictions on your tenants' domain names.
+Visit [TLS on Frontdoor](/azure/frontdoor/end-to-end-tls) to learn more.
+\
 ## Example scenarios
 \
 When working with a multitenant system using Front Door, you need to make a decision about the level of isolation that you want to use.
 The choice of isolation models you use depends on the following factors: